 If you are in the process of buying and want to make sure that the condition of the wood meets your expectations, this method is excellent.
 Due to the relatively low costs compared to an equally useful CT scan,

 such an examination is already worthwhile with an instrument valued at about 10,000 euros.

 Through cooperation with internationally recognised dendrochronologists, it is also possible in my workshop to carry out a dendrochronological examination of the top wood (spruce).
 I will take the necessary high-resolution pictures of the top of your instrument and forward them to the specialists (e.g. Arjan Versteeg).
 The result will then either be communicated verbally or, if desired, an expertise will be drawn up.

 This method of examination is particularly attractive because it is one of the very few objective scientific examinations in stringed instrument analysis.
 You usually receive the result of the age of the top wood as well as correlations with other measurements from the extensive database of colleagues.

 Just like the IR scan, this examination is highly recommended when buying or selling an instrument in order to avoid surprises.

 Measuring the contours of the arching of the top and back of historically valuable stringed instruments is an important part of the documentation process and can, for example, provide evidence of changes to the instrument.

 The method used for this purpose, which I presented for the first time in the monograph “Antonio Stradivari ‘Barjansky’ Cello”, is based on a laser line projected at right angles onto the arching to be measured and a digital camera mounted on a bellows device.
-The image plane of the camera is positioned parallel to the projection direction of the laser line and aligned diagonally from above in such a way that it is also possible to view areas of the central arch.
+The image plane of the camera is positioned parallel to the projection direction of the laser line and aligned diagonally from above in such a way that it is also possible to view areas of the middle bout.